Chap 22 The Climax at

 seventeen-year-old volunteer when he joined the Navy in World War II.
 He

-exciting way of helping his father put food on the table than working in
+because it was a more exciting way of helping his father put food on the

-that tree nursery in Fishersville, Virginia.
-The second reason was to
+table than working in that tree nursey in Fishersville, Virginia.
+The

-fight against the global tyranny of Germany and Japan.
-His reasons were
+second reason was to fight against the global tyranny of Germany and

-similar to many other young men of his generation.
-I and most of the
+Japan.
+His reasons were similar to many other young men of his

-volunteered to join the armed forces, otherwise.
-William Fee was also of
+services, otherwise.
+William Fee was also of my generation, but he was

-others of our generation.
-In the fall of 1966, Fee was starting his
+cut from a different material than I. In the fall of 1966, Fee was

-could have possibly motivated him to become a grunt?
+What could have possibly motivated him to become a grunt?
 Was it the

 memorabilia strewn throughout that VFW hall where his frat party was

-being held.
+being held?
 Was that the needle which pricked his conscious and pushed

 him over the edge?
 After reading his memoirs, it seems safe to say that